 The answer lies in using a simple adapter.

-In rare cases, you may need to use extra wires to ground the system.
+In rare cases, you may need extra wires to ground the system.
 You may also need wires to splice into your current vehicle wiring.
 Some common types of adapters include-

 - 4-way flat to 6-way round adapter